Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 IONS:

-An ion is an atomic nucleus that does not have the number of electrostatically bound electrons required to balance the positive nuclear charge.
+An ion is an atomic nucleus that does not have the exact number of bound electrons required to balance the positive nuclear charge.

 PLASMA:

 A plasma consists of a mixture of ions and free electrons.
-Typical laboratory plasmas have free electron kinetic energies in the range 10^2 eV to 10^4 eV.
+Typical laboratory plasmas have free electron kinetic energies in the range 20 eV to 10,000 eV.
+In a cool plasma typically only one electron per atom is an isolated spheromak.
+In a hot plasma all the electrons exist as isolated spheromaks.

 ELECTRON BINDING ENERGY:

 The electron binding energy for a hydrogen atom is about 13.6 eV.
 This is the energy per electron necessary to cause ionization of hydrogen.
-For helium the minimum energy per electron necessary to start single electron ionization is 25 eV.
-For helium the minimum energy per electron required to cause double ionization is over 50 eV.
-An atom with a large atomic number may require hundreds or thousands of eV per electron to achieve full ionization.
+Hydrogen atoms tend to bind together in pairs to form H2 gas molecules.
+For helium the minimum energy per atom necessary to cause single electron ionization is about 24.6 eV.

-MOLECULE: When suitable atoms come together and emit a photon(s) they may become electrically and magnetically bound together into a molecule.
-The interatomic binding energy (also known as chemical energy) that forms molecules is typically a few eV per molecule.
-The intermolecular binding energy that forms a solid is typically a fraction of one eV per molecule.
+MOLECULES: When suitable atoms come together and emit a photon(s) they may become bound together into molecules or crystals.
+The interatomic binding energy (also known as chemical energy) that forms atoms into chemically bound molecules is typically about 1.0 eV per molecule.
+The intermolecular binding energy that forms the latent heat of vaporization is typically about 0.05 eV per molecule.

 GAS: